 The Bank's compliance officer coordinates the Bank's compliance activities.
-The Bank's compliance department had seven FTEs at 31 December 2015.

 The compliance officer works independently and reports directly to the CEO in accordance with both FME and internal audit requirements.
 The compliance officer has monthly meetings with the CEO at which the compliance officer presents a report on activities during the past month and refers certain matters to the CEO.
 The compliance officer also meets the chief risk officer and the internal auditor on a monthly basis.